-It’s that time of year!
+Budget gift giving: It’s that time of year!
 The holidays are right around the corner.
 Hot cocoa is in hand, the halls are decked, Christmas music is playing in our ears, the fireplace is crackling and we start to check those that have been good off our list.
 If you’re like me, you love to give.
-The challenging part of giving is staying on budget.
+The challenging part of giving is budget gift giving.

 According to the National Retail Federation, the average spending per person is expected to reach $805 which includes gifts, greeting cards, décor, and other holiday items.
 That is a lot of money!

 The key to executing a great holiday season is having a plan.
 If you’re a procrastinator, this time of year can be stressful and less enjoyable.
 Organization can help save time, money and sanity.
 I know I’m not the only one who has left the house to shop without a list and ended up with three gifts for one person on my list and zero gifts for another.

 Here are some tips for budget gift giving and to stay organized, stay on budget and make the most of this holiday season and in the future.

 This is the most important aspect during the holidays.
 Have you gone to Target, walked in and completely forgot what you were shopping for?
 Yes, me too.
 Making a list is simple and keeps you from making unnecessary purchases.
 Who are you shopping for and what are you planning on buying?
 Create a list and make a plan.

 Receiving a gift that is handmade has more meaning than a gift card from the electronics store.
 There are so many options for the do-it-yourselfer.
 From beauty products, salsas, baked goods, woodworking projects, photo gifts and crafty items, there is something for anyone to create.
 One year I made all of the women in my family wreaths.
 Sure, they took time, but it was economical, and they were created with love.
 It’s easy to get inspired by looking at Pinterest or checking out all the gift ideas on Shutterfly.